-Accredited Nursing Schools in Connecticut – Information & Rankings for 2020
+7 Best Nursing Schools in Connecticut – 2023 Rankings

 Though the number of graduates of accredited nursing schools in Connecticut is increasing, the specter of a nursing shortage still looms across the Constitution State.
 Nursing vacancies at prestigious hospitals in cities like New Haven, Norwalk, Danbury, New Milford, and Stamford are running approximately 10 percent, and in rural areas, that percentage may even be higher.
 There’s a particular shortage of primary care providers across the state, which might be remedied if more nurse practitioners were available.
 In Connecticut, nurse practitioners can practice autonomously if they complete two years of practice under a physician’s supervision.
 Increasing the number of nurses in Connecticut with postgraduate degrees may provide an efficient way to expand services in medically underserved areas.